Step 7.3

 Plus:

-• What is the home’s policy in relation to respecting a resident’s end of life wishes or advanced care directive?
+• What is the home’s policy in relation to respecting a resident’s end of life wishes or advance care directive?

 Health and wellness